parsingphase/parsingphase.github.io/3dPrinting/index.md

  - Get an assembled, reliable printer from a known brand
  - Stick to PLA until it won't do what you need
- - Know the dimension of filament your printer uses, and check it on each purchase
+ - Know the dimension of filament your printer uses, and check it on each purchase.
+Note that filament size is constant for each printer, and doesn't affect print quality - it's the setup of the print job that decides that.

 It's worth being aware of what you'll need in terms of a workspace.
 Ideally, you'll want to have it on a decent-sized, robust table, in a place where it's out of your way and the noise won't be an issue (they're generally not *that* loud,